Tusk lays bare EU split on Russia with Putin 'reappointment' dig

 Sweden, Finland and Britain, as well as the ex-communist states on the EU’s eastern flank - the three Baltic countries and Poland, which Tusk led as prime minister from 2007-2014 - advocate a tough line on Moscow.

-Shocked with the attack and blaming it on Moscow, British Prime Minister Theresa May will ask her fellow EU leaders on Thursday to condemn Russia.

-The Organization for Security and Co-operation in Europe - a rights watchdog - said Sunday’s election there had offered no real political choice and had been marked by unfair pressure on critical voices.
+The Organization for Security and Co-operation in Europe - a rights watchdog - said Sunday’s election there had offered no real political choice and been marked by unfair pressure on critical voices.

 Reuters reporters in polling stations across Russia have also documented irregularities.

+Further highlighting divisions, German Chancellor Angela Merkel also offered congratulations and urged Putin to “pursue dialogue”, while French President Emmanuel Macron, in a call, “offered... his wishes for success with the modernisation of the country on the political, democratic, economic and social fronts.”

+British Prime Minister Theresa May will ask her fellow EU leaders on Thursday to condemn Russia over the Salisbury attack.

-A draft joint statement prepared for Thursday’s EU leaders summit and seen by Reuters says the bloc “takes extremely seriously the United Kingdom... assessment that it is highly likely that the Russian Federation is responsible” for the poisoning.
+A draft joint summit statement seen by Reuters says the bloc “takes extremely seriously the United Kingdom... assessment that it is highly likely that the Russian Federation is responsible” for the poisoning.

-Diplomats said the summit was likely to settle on stronger language in attributing guilt to Russia, though some - including Hungary and Greece - favor greater caution.
+Diplomats said leaders were likely to settle on stronger language in attributing guilt to Russia, though some - including Hungary and Greece - favour greater caution.

 Reporting by Gabriela Baczynska; editing by John Stonestreet